 Click on the databases to begin creating the WordPress database and you should now fill out the name of your database and click create button;

 After creating the database user we now need to give the user all the privileges.
-Under the login details form there is a section of allocating Global Privileges to the user.
+Under the login details form, there is a section for allocating Global Privileges to the user.
 We need to check all and click on go to allocate all the privileges to the user we created.

 Step 4: WordPress Installation

 Now we need to go back to our WordPress setup and begin the installation since we now have the database details.
-Click on let’s go button and fill the name of the database, name of the database user and the password of the database as we had set up in Phpmyadmin console.
+Click on the let’s go button and fill in the name of the database, the name of the database user, and the password of the database as we had set up in the Phpmyadmin console.

 When you click on submit you should now see the screen that shows your database details are right and you can now run the WordPress installation.
 Click on run installation to begin the process of installing WordPress on your local Xampp server.

-Now fill the site’s details that include the site’s name, WordPress admin username, admin password, admin email and whether you should discourage the search engines from indexing the site.
+Now fill in the site’s details that include the site’s name, WordPress admin username, admin password, admin email, and whether you should discourage the search engines from indexing the site.